Histogram visualization

 The data mapping section shows how a column of your result is mapped to the visualization.

 The histogram is defined by an array of bins where each bin represents a continuous range of values.
-It has two key parameters:
+The data mapping section includes:

-• Range: determines the width (size) of individual bars
+• Range: the width (size) of individual bars

 • Logarithmic